BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 I_{sub} \approx I_0 \cdot e^{\frac{V_{GS}-V_{TH}}{nV_T}}
 $$

-Where:

-VGS → Gate-to-Source Voltage
-VTH → Threshold Voltage
-V_T → Thermal Voltage
-n → Subthreshold slope factor
+Where: ( VGS → Gate-to-Source Voltage, VTH → Threshold Voltage, V_T → Thermal Voltage, and n → Subthreshold slope factor )

 During the read operation:

 • The access transistor slightly pulls one of the internal nodes toward the bitline voltage.
 • This can disturb the stored node voltage inside the SRAM cell.

 This phenomenon is known as **read disturb**.
 Proper transistor sizing ensures that:

-Pull-down transistor strength > Access transistor strength
+`Pull-down transistor strength > Access transistor strength`

 This prevents the stored data from flipping during read operation.